mainmatter/eurorust-2024-impl-Room/README.md

 ## Where

 The `impl Room` will be held in the "Side track" room at the conference venue.
+You'll need a conference ticket to access the room.

 ## Mentors: how to join